 Get a basic understanding of how much cash you can expect the applicant to have on hand to pay the rent with.
 Subtract their total monthly expenses from their total monthly income.
 Leave a 10% buffer for savings and an additional 5-10% buffer for large purchases.

-Read more about how to analyze an applicant's income to see if they can pay the rent, or ask them to create a profile on Flip to have all of this data professionally verified.
+Read more about how to analyze an applicant's income to see if they can pay the rent.

 After you've screened your applicant and made your own decision you may want to get the green light from your landlord.
 Then you'll want to start the sublet.
 Keep reading for guidance on how to do these things: